 In general, testers found the bike's geometry to work well for climbing.
-The seat tube angle is moderate at 73 degrees, but the shorter reach, 443mm, of this bike keeps the rider in a comfortable position when seated and climbing.
+The seat tube angle is slacker at 73 degrees, but the shorter reach, 443mm, of this bike keeps the rider in a comfortable position when seated and climbing.
 Testers compensated for the slightly slacker seat tube angle by sliding the saddle forward to get their weight more directly above the cranks.
-The 1190mm wheelbase proved to be agreeable in most climbing situations, but testers found that when coupled with the slack 65.4-degree head angle it could be a little unweildy in super tight uphill switchbacks.
+The 1190mm wheelbase proved to be agreeable in most climbing situations, but testers found that when coupled with the slack 65.4-degree head angle it could be a little unwieldy in super tight uphill switchbacks.

 Giant's Maestro suspension works impressively well and seated pedaling on the Trance 3 is quite efficient.
 There is minimal pedal induced bob, yet the suspension remains active enough to help maintain traction.
 When climbing out of the saddle there is noticeably more bobbing of the suspension, but rarely does it feel like you're wasting energy or losing traction as a result.
 The RockShox Deluxe R shock only has a rebound adjustment, so there is no option of flipping a climb switch to adjust the compression dampening.
 Testers agree that a climb switch would be nice for extended fire road or pavement climbs, but this bike still climbs pretty well without one.

-Considering the sub $2,000 asking price of the Trance 3, this bike has a build that is ready for just about anything.
+Considering the $2,000 asking price of the Trance 3, this bike has a build that is ready for just about anything.
 Like any bike at this price point, however, the component specification isn't perfect and there are high and low points to the build.

 Overall, testers found the suspension to work relatively well.
-The 150mm of front suspension is handled by an SR Suntour Aion fork with 35mm stanchions, boost spacing, and a 15mm thru axle.
-Our testers found this fork to be a little more difficult to dial into their preferences than some of the others in our test, but it has a stout feel that gives this bike a confidence inspiring and stable front end.
-The Aion fork feels supple to start, supportive in the mid-stroke, with a notably progressive ramp up at the end.
+The 150mm of front suspension is handled by an SR Suntour Aion fork with 35mm stanchions, boost spacing, and a 15mm thru-axle.
+Our testers found this fork to be a little more difficult to dial into their preferences than some of the others in our test, but it has a stout feel that gives this bike a confidence-inspiring and stable front end.
+The Aion fork feels supple to start, supportive in the mid-stroke, with a notably progressive ramp-up at the end.
 The rear suspension is controlled by a trunnion mounted Rock Shox Deluxe R shock with rebound adjustment only.

 One of our tester's favorite aspects of the Trance 3's build is the wheels and tires.
 Giant spec'd their AM wheels with a 30mm internal rim width and Maxxis High Roller II EXO tires both front (2.5" WT) and rear (2.4" WT) set up tubeless from the factory.
 Out of the box, this setup is ready to party and means you don't have to go out of your way to set your wheels and tires up tubeless, or shell out a bunch of cash on tires you actually want to ride.